devchandansh/django-apscheduler/README.md

 * Your written functions
-Here, the scheduler functions are written in
+Here, the scheduler functions are written in `scheduler_jobs`

 ```
 import scheduler_jobs